microsoft/msphpsql/README.md

 - If building PHP from source, you need libraries required to [build PHP][PHPMan].

 ####Tutorial
-- For detailed instructions please review the tutorial [here](https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md).
+- Follow the steps on [Microsoft Drivers for PHP for SQL Server Team Blog](https://blogs.msdn.microsoft.com/sqlphp/2016/10/10/getting-started-with-php-7-sql-server-and-azure-sql-database-on-linux-ubuntu-with-apache/) to easily configure your environment and install PHP drivers.
+For detailed instructions please review the tutorial [here](https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md).

 The drivers are distributed as shared binary extensions for PHP.
 They are available in thread safe (*_ts.so) and-non thread safe (*_nts.so) versions.
 The source code for the drivers is also available, and you can choose whether to compile them as thread safe or non-thread safe versions.
 The thread safety configuration of your web server will determine which version you need.
 If you wish to install Apache from source, follow these instructions: